Home » Breakfast Brunch Recipes » Eggs Benedict with Blender Hollandaise

 Instructions

-• Place egg yolks and lemon juice in blender, pulse on/off until blended.
+• Separate the eggs and place the egg yolks and lemon juice in the blender.
+Pulse just until blended.

-• In small saucepan, heat butter until hot, but not boiling!
+• Using a small saucepan, heat the butter until hot, but not boiling!

-• With blender running gradually pour hot butter into egg yolks.
+• With the blender running, gradually pour the melted butter into the egg yolks and lemon juice.

 • Blend about 3 minutes or until thick and creamy.

-• In skillet brown back bacon over medium heat, keep warm.
+• In a large skillet sear the back bacon over medium heat, set aside and keep warmed.

-• Fill 10 inch skillet half full with water (at least 3 inches deep).
-Bring to boil, then reduce heat and keep to simmer.
+• Fill a large skillet with water, half full.
+Bring to a boil, then reduce heat to a gentle simmer.

 • Stir in 1 tablespoon of vinegar.
-This helps the eggs keeps their shape.
+This helps the eggs keep their shape and sets them.

-• Break one egg into small bowl, then slide egg into water, holding bowl close to water as you slide egg out.
-Repeat with remaining eggs. (best done in 2 batches so as to not over crowd the eggs).
+• Break an egg into a small bowl and slide the egg into the water.
+Hold the bowl close to the water as you slide the egg out.
+Repeat with the remaining eggs.
+(Do not over-crowd the pan; work in batches if necessary.)

 • Remove with slotted spoon.